emilypastewka/emilypastewka.github.io/posts/rocket_ships/content.md

 #### [1]
-See also: Senator Mark Kelly.
+Far more literally, and publicly, see also: Senator Mark Kelly.

 #### [2]
 Including declining an initial offer in 2012 to do customer support.
 I have looked back and regretted that decision, who wouldn't?
 But I also feel fairly certain I would've quit before I even vested my first cliff.
 Customer support in 2012 was a grueling 18-hour day with a ticket-answering quota in the hundreds.
 Yes, most people doing it had a bachelors degree (at least) and years of work experience.
 Kudos to those who took the opportunity and made it work.
 I spent the years working on my data skills and landed the role I wanted when Uber was still plenty young.